 John Reith was appointed director-general of the BBC.
 Reith had a mission to educate and improve the audience and under his leadership the BBC developed a reputation for serious programmes.
 Reith also insisted that all radio announcers wore dinner jackets while they were on the air.
 In the 1930s the BBC began to introduce more sport and light entertainment on the radio.

 The BBC began the world's first regular television service in 1936.
 This service was halted during the Second World War and all BBC's efforts were concentrated on radio broadcasting.
 In 1940 John Reith was appointed as Minister of Information

-Writers such as J. B. Priestley, George Orwell, T. S. Eliot, William Empson, and Charlotte Haldane were recruited by the BBC and radio was used for internal and external propaganda.
+Writers such as J. B. Priestley, George Orwell, Charlotte Haldane, T. S. Eliot and William Empson were recruited by the BBC and radio was used for internal and external propaganda.
 This included broadcasting radio programmes to countries under the control of Nazi Germany.
 These radio programmes went out in 40 different languages